 Male powerful allies

 There are some supplements that can help with weak sperm motility:

-Vitamins C and E – they help in sperm creation.
+Vitamins C and E – help in sperm creation.

-Selenium and Zinc – they help in keeping the health of testicles and prostate in good shape.
+Selenium and Zinc – helps in keeping the health of testicles and the prostate in good shape.

 L-carnitine – study shows that men with fertility problems while taking the supplements with L-carnitine had improved sperm motility.